Monday, April 15, 2024

 That's it!
 That's everything I know!
 I know for a fact that people other than me are looking for this, so I remain hopeful that I'll watch it someday.

-¹ A 2008 screening at the Shin-Bungeiza theater in Tokyo is confirmed from a user on Kinenote, and this blogger, writing in 2021, claims a screening about ten years ago.
+¹ A 2008 screening at the Shin-Bungeiza theater in Tokyo is confirmed from a user on Kinenote, as well as a screening in the same year at the 6th annual Kyoto Film Festival; this blogger, writing in 2021, claims a screening about ten years ago.
 I have confirmation of a screening at the almighty Laputa Asagaya theater in 2005 as well.
 (What hasn't been screened at Laputa, honestly.)
+So that's a total of three and a half known screenings.

 ² Galbraith, Stuart.
 The Toho Studios Story.
 Scarecrow Press, 2008.